USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-06-13-rbb-rmarkdown.md

   - Learn how to knit a document

 ### Recording
-You can use [this link](https://drive.google.com/file/d/1bICxJN_7x2ZaMT8xDCCB6rOTV5nwjBit/view?usp=sharing) to access today's recording.
+USAID staff can use [this link](https://drive.google.com/file/d/1bICxJN_7x2ZaMT8xDCCB6rOTV5nwjBit/view?usp=sharing) to access today's recording (not available to external users).

 ### Material